nicoboyce/nicoboycedotcom/_posts/2024-08-27-rethinking-product-pricing.md

 You've probably got a bunch of subscription direct debits for various things.
 I've got Tidal, Disney, Xbox, a couple others.
 Isn't it exhausting each month to see which one has hiked the price this time?
 It doesn't feel fair.

 In the world of business applications, just ten months after you finally get that purchase approved to get the tool you've been needing, you have to haggle again with the provider.
 Their costs have increased, they have new features.
-Great, but your budget doesn't automatically increase!
+Great, but your budget doesn't automatically grow!
 You might have to drop the thing you are now used to using.
 Why?

-At the same time, the software company providing the tool have to remember to come back ten months after buying their thing so that they can try and squeeze more cash out of customers.
+At the same time, the software company providing the tool have to remember to come back ten months after each deal is done so that they can try and squeeze more cash out of customers.
 A reliably consistent percentage of the time the customer will cancel and this will feel bad for everyone.
-Also someone has to pay for the weeks of work in haggling the new contract and all this stuff.
+Also someone has to pay for the weeks of work in haggling the new contract and all this nonsense.

 **I'm not really interested in doing any of that.**